jewzaam/pod-operator/README.md

-Example operator used for DevConf.CZ 2020 presentation.
+Example operator used for DevConf.CZ 2020 presentation: https://speakerdeck.com/jewzaam/implementing-microservices-as-kubernetes-operators

 # Create the Operator